 ● Protecting ovaries by using hormone medication

-Men may be able to:
+Men and people with testicles may be able to:

 ● Freeze their sperm

 ● Freeze tiny bits of testicular tissue for later use

 Healthy Male’s Storing Your Sperm fact sheet offers more information for men.

 Your cancer specialist or fertility specialist can discuss the options with you and help you decide which method is best for you.

 Healthy Male’s booklet Your sperm – and how to look after them has useful sections on Cancer treatment and Storing sperm for later.